 Step 12: In this closeup of the punchdown block you can see on the right side all of the wires going to the Telco cable.
 These come in pairs.
 We’ve labeled phone line #1 as the first row and second row, then phone line #2 as the third and fourth rows.
 The wires on the left come from a regular phone line

 That’s it.
-You’ve installed the call recording kit.
+You’ve connected the lines to record (analog setup).
 From here you will install the software and set up your preferences.